The 2019-2020 Women Helping Women Fund

 The Salvation Army

-The only receiving facility in the state providing immediate emergency placement for children ages 2 – 12 who have been removed from their home due to extreme abuse and/or neglect.
+The Salvation Army's Emergency Foster Care placement, Sally’s House and Evangeline’s House are the only receiving facilities in the state providing emergency placement for children and transitioning youth, ages 2 – 20, who have been removed from their home due to extreme abuse and/or neglect.